R24HIRA/to-dolistbrokenno/README.md

 ### Exit Codes

+DataMut returns different exit codes based on findings and configuration:

+- **Exit Code 0**: No issues found OR `--no-fail-on-findings` is used
-DataMut returns exit code 1 if findings are found with severity >= `--min-severity` (default: MEDIUM).
+- **Exit Code 1**: Issues found with severity >= `--min-severity` (default: MEDIUM)
+- **Exit Code 2+**: Tool errors or failures

+Use `--no-fail-on-findings` to always exit with code 0 when analysis completes successfully, regardless of findings.
+This is useful for reporting-only scenarios where you don't want to fail CI/CD pipelines.

 ## 📚 CLI Reference